-The midterm examination will cover all course material (assigned readings and internet course materials) up to and including Topic 5.
-Since internet course students are widely geographically dispersed from York University, and possess a variety of work and personal circumstances, trial and evaluation, and a consultation process, have determined that the best option is to structure the midterm examination as an online, open-book, timed examination.
+The midterm examination will cover all course material (assigned readings and internet course materials and online lectures) up to and including Topic 5.
+Since we are all undergoing the COVID-19 global health pandemic with online students widely geographically dispersed from York University, and possessing a variety of work and personal circumstances, trial and evaluation and a consultation process have determined that the only viable and equitable option is to structure the midterm examination as an online, open-book, timed examination.

-The online, open-book, timed midterm examination will be 60 minutes in duration with 60 total marks available (30 multiple-choice questions (1 mark each) and 2 (short) written/essay questions (30 marks).
+The online, open-book, timed midterm examination will be 60 minutes in duration with 60 total marks available (30 multiple-choice questions (1 mark each) and 2 (short) written questions (30 marks).